openstack/mistral-specs/specs/newton/approved/mistral-custom-actions-api.rst

 runs a number of secure shell commands to configure it.
 In this scenario, we need to call Nova and do ssh.
 Both already exist in Mistral as actions "nova.servers_get" and "std.ssh".
-So there should be a mechanism allowing to reuse those actions while create a new more complex action.
+So there should be a mechanism allowing to reuse those actions while creating a new more complex action.

 Proposed change
 ===============